 How do my students prove to me that they entered this contest?

-After students submit their essays they will receive an automated email that will confirm that their submission has been received.
+After students submit their essays they will receive an email that will confirm that their submission has been received.
+This will happen once the competition has closed.

 Resources for Teachers and Students